AG7GN/kenwood/README.md

 ## OPTIONAL (Linux only): Add a `udev` rule for your USB-serial cable

-This is optional but recommended and will ensure that your radio's cable always is identified as the same serial port name on your Pi.
+This is optional but recommended and will ensure that your radio's cable always is identified as the same serial port name on your computer.

-1. With your USB-serial cable for your radio __unplugged__ from the Pi, run this command in the Terminal:
+1. With your USB-serial cable for your radio __unplugged__ from the computer, run this command in the Terminal:

 		lsusb